 The Chevy Chase Lake and Chevy Chase Lake West shopping centers are located across from one another on Connecticut Avenue, south of Manor Road.
 The businesses-a grocery, lumber yard, shops, restaurants, a bank, and other services-are centrally located and have ample surface parking.
-The shopping centers are currently zoned only for commercial uses.
-This single-use zoning prevents mixed-use development, where housing is built above offices, shops and restaurants, bringing in more people to create mutually supportive and sustainable land use relationships.
+The shopping centers are currently zoned have only for commercial uses.
+This single-use zoning that prevents mixed-use development, where housing is built above offices, shops and restaurants, bringing in more people to create mutually supportive and sustainable land use relationships.

-Illustration 3 Enhance Land Use
+Insert Map 10 Enhance Land Use